autoprop.ai

 And it works.
 The enquiries come in.
 The problem is what happens next.

 At most agencies, what happens next is: nothing.
 At least not for several hours.
-By which point the applicant who enquired about your two-bed flat at 8:47pm has already booked a viewing with the agency down the road that replied at 8:49pm.
+By which point the applicant who enquired about your two-bed flat at 8:47pm may already have booked a viewing with the agency down the road that replied first.

 This is the Rightmove lead management problem.
 It is not a lead generation problem.
 You have the leads.
 It is a lead conversion problem.
 And it is costing you more than you think.